 25% are using AI agents in isolated or limited ways

+This shows a clear trend of 4 in 5 companies experimenting with or actively deploying agent-based solutions.
 The drivers and main motivators behind this momentum are most definitely efficiency, cost savings, and the ability to free up employees for higher-value tasks.

-Therefore, the main key takeaway from this survey is that companies are no longer asking if they should adopt AI agents.
+So, many companies are no longer asking if they should adopt AI agents.
 They’re trying to figure out how to scale safely and efficiently.

 Among the 21% of the firms not yet using AI agents, the situation is clear.
 If competitors are reducing overhead, accelerating workflows, and elevating decision-making with AI agents, laggards may soon find themselves at a strategic disadvantage.